-The diplomatic relations between Russian Federation and Canada were officially established on 25 December, 1991.
+Diplomatic relations between Russia and Canada were established on June 12, 1942.

-Bilateral ties have a substantial legal base, including a political Treaty on accord and cooperation of June 19, 1992, as well as a number of economic agreements (on bilateral trade, economic cooperation, promotion and mutual protection of investments, avoiding double taxation, etc.) and on cooperation in a variety of specific fields (The Arctic and the North, air traffic, mutual legal assistance on criminal matters, etc.).
+The Russian-Canadian ties are based on a substantial legal foundation, including the Treaty on Concord and Cooperation of June 19, 1992, as well as a number of economic agreements (on bilateral trade, economic cooperation, promotion and mutual protection of investments, avoiding double taxation, etc.) and agreements on sectoral cooperation (the Arctic and the North, air traffic, mutual legal assistance in criminal cases, etc.).